ajaynadig/bhr/README.md

 2) *Baseline-BHR*

 Overview: A text file, with a row per gene and a column per gene set annotation, with elements equal to 1 to denote gene set membership and 0 otherwise.
 A *Baseline-BHR* file is required for `BHR`, as failure to control for LD-dependent architecture can lead to bias in heritability estimates (analogous to motivation for baseline model in LD Score Regression).
-We provide *Baseline-BHR* files with annotations corresponding to 1/5th of the observed/expected loss-of-function distribution (see manuscript). `BHR` will also estimate genetic architecture parameters for annotations in the baseline model.
+We provide *Baseline-BHR* files with annotations corresponding to 1/5th of the observed/expected loss-of-function distribution (see manuscript and reference_files in this repository). `BHR` will also estimate genetic architecture parameters for annotations in the baseline model.

 *Required variables*